buildout/buildout.github.com/source/install.rst

    This command sequence will use the system Python for the project.
-If you have some other project set up that uses *zc.buildout* you can borrow its :command:`buildout` command to initialize your new project.
+If you have some other project set up that uses *zc.buildout* you can borrow its :program:`buildout` command to initialize your new project.

    ::